shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/integrating-the-xandr-html5-library-with-ads-created-in-adobe-edge.md

 :::image type="content" source="media/rezip.png" alt-text="A screenshot that shows how to zip files.":::

-You are now ready to upload your HTML5 creatives onto the AppNexus platform.
+You are now ready to upload your HTML5 creatives onto the Xandr platform.

 ### IAB validator (optional)